 I costed it out and, for the time we went and the number of people, it worked out slightly cheaper to hire a car.
 We stayed at various accommodations along the way that offered good value for money.

 We take out a travel insurance policy that includes vehicle rental excess as it is much cheaper than paying the car hire company direct.
-We use this one by Covermore.
+We use Covermore.

 Road Trip Map

 New South Wales capital city, Sydney, is the most populous city in Australia and makes a great base to explore the East Coast.

 The Hop On/Hop Off Bus is a great way to see the sights of Sydney when you are limited for time.
 We did this as part of our itinerary as we only had two days there.
 It was worth the money and highly recommend it.
 You can book here.

 Take a tour of the Sydney Opera House.
 It is an Australian icon and on this hour-long tour, you will get to see inside the world-famous theatres and foyers.